s-naidu/automation-scripts/track_ime_mismatch_report/Readme.md

 ```
 ## Steps for execution
 1. Create a empty directory.
-2. Insert the excel file, rsa_key and all the files in this directory.
+2. Insert the excel file, rsa_key and all the script files in this directory.
 3. Change the credenials in .env file.
 4. Run the script.